acdo2002/ASIAA-setup-memo/README.md

 if you include `git clone --recursive https:...`

-It will download the submodule simutaneously, then you can skip to type <br />
-`cd protobuf `<br />`
-git submodule init `<br />`
-git submodule update `<br />`
+It will download the submodule simutaneously, then you can skip to type `cd protobuf `<br />` git submodule init `<br />` git submodule update `<br />`